No Keyword Required

 Enter a broad keyword — say, “Cartier” — in the main search bar.
 The category tree trims to show only categories with Cartier results: Wristwatches, Fine Jewelry, Sunglasses, Clothing.
 Now browse those trimmed categories to discover Cartier items you did not know existed.
 This is the most powerful approach for serious collectors who want to survey an entire brand across eBay.

-Real Example: Morning Routine for a Watch Collector
+Another Example: Morning Routine for a Watch Collector

 A collector who follows the Rolex market opens AuctionMapper each morning.
 Without typing any search term, they navigate the category tree to Jewelry & Watches > Watches, Parts & Accessories > Wristwatches.
 One click.
 Then they sort by “Newest” — one more click.
 Instantly they are looking at every new watch listing posted on eBay in the last few hours.